Chart Color Schemes

 Maroubra - West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in Maroubra - West, with a very low prevalence of common health conditions across all age groups.
-The private health cover rate is notably high at approximately 70% of the total population (7,549 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results in Maroubra - West, with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 70% of the total population (7,549 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis and asthma, affecting 5.8 and 5.4% of residents respectively.
-A significant majority, 78.0%, report being completely free from medical ailments, slightly higher than the Greater Sydney average of 76.0%.
-As of a specific date (2019), approximately 14.9% of residents are aged 65 and over (1,611 people).
-The health outcomes among seniors align broadly with those of the general population in the area.
+A significant majority, 78%, report being completely free from medical ailments, compared to 76% across Greater Sydney.
+As of 2021, 14.9% of residents are aged 65 and over (1,611 people).
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health